 Focus: the bullet points provide the frame for what is to be done in the session.
 The SWL should use the bullets to guide what they write for the SL/HoD and tutors to do and say during each session.
 Each bullet needs to be addressed and specific reference should be made to the course manual/s.
-Guidance notes on Leading the session.
-What the SL/HoDs will have to say during each stage of the session Guidance Notes on Tutor Activity during the PD Session.
+Guidance Notes on Tutor Activity during the PD Session.
 What PD Session participants (Tutors) will do during each stage of the session.
-Time in session 1.
-Introduction to the 1.1 Welcome participants to 1.1 Review the previous PD 20 mins session the PD session.
-In their session and reflect on respective subject the successes and
+Time in session Introduction to the session 1.1 Review the previous PD session and reflect on the successes and challenges with regard 20 mins A critical friend to share to implementation and share with the findings for a short group.

-- A critical friend to share findings for a short discussion and lessons learned - Review prior learning - Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators - Overview of content and identification of any distinctive aspects of the lesson/s,
+- discussion and lessons learned - Review prior learning - Reading and discussion of the introductory sections of the lesson up to and including learning outcomes and indicators - Overview of content and identification of any distinctive aspects of the lesson/s,